pgroves95/explore-atx/README.md

 # explore-atx
-frontend app giving user a possible daycation schedule in Austin,TX
+This is a frontend app built with Vanilla JS, HTML, and Skeleton CSS.
+It provides users with list of options for their one day vacation time in Austin, TX.